GopiPacha1996/React-Docker/README.md

 $ docker build -t <tag-you need>  .

-Docker image will be Built ypu can check with $ docker image ls
+Docker image will be Built ypu can check with

+$ docker image

 Now run the below command to run the react app on docker container